Linda S. Pescatello, PhD, FACSM, FAHA, FNAK

 Dr. Linda S. Pescatello is a Distinguished Professor of Kinesiology at the University of Connecticut (UConn), Storrs.
-She holds joint appointments in the Departments of Allied Health Sciences, Nutritional Sciences, and Physiology and Neurobiology at UConn, and the Department of Community Medicine and Health Care at the UConn School of Medicine.
+She holds affiliate appointments in the Departments of Allied Health Sciences and Physiology and Neurobiology at UConn.
 Her research focuses on exercise prescription to optimize health benefits, particularly among adults with hypertension and overweight and obesity; and on genetic and clinical determinants of the response of health-related phenotypes to exercise, particularly blood pressure and muscle strength.

-Dr. Pescatello is an American College of Sports Medicine (ACSM) Citation Award recipient, was an associate editor of ACSM’s Guidelines for Exercise Testing and Prescription the eighth edition, is the senior editor of ACSM’s Guidelines for Exercise Testing and Prescription the ninth edition, and she served as an expert panel and writing team member on an update of the ACSM’s exercise preparticipation health screening recommendations published in Medicine & Science in Exercise & Sport.
-Dr. Pescatello was recently appointed to serve as a member of the 2018 Physical Activity Guidelines Advisory Committee.
-The purpose of these Guidelines is to give health professionals, the public, and policymakers science-based information on how Americans of all ages can use physical activity to reduce the risk of chronic disease and improve health outcomes throughout the country.
+Dr. Pescatello was an associate editor of ACSM’s Guidelines for Exercise Testing and Prescription the eighth edition, and the senior editor of ACSM’s Guidelines for Exercise Testing and Prescription the ninth edition.
+Dr. Pescatello has also served as a member of the 2018 Physical Activity Guidelines Advisory Committee.
+The purpose of these Guidelines is to give health professionals, the public, and policymakers science-based information for all over the world how to use physical activity to reduce the risk of chronic disease and improve health outcomes.

-Dr. Pescatello has authored nearly 150 manuscripts, four books, and 16 book chapters, and has had numerous UConn, American College of Sports Medicine, American Heart Association, National Dairy Council, National Institutes of Health, and Unites States Department of Agriculture-funded grants.
-Dr. Pescatello has served as an American College of Sports Medicine (ACSM) Vice President of Basic and Allied Science, Chair of the ACSM Pronouncements Committee, and as a member of the ACSM Board of Trustees and Administrative Council.
-Dr. Pescatello is also a Past President of the New England Chapter of the ACSM, and serves on their Board of Trustees.
+Dr. Pescatello has authored over 200 manuscripts, four books, and 16 book chapters, and has had numerous UConn, American College of Sports Medicine, American Heart Association, National Dairy Council, National Institutes of Health, and Unites States Department of Agriculture-funded grants.
+Dr. Pescatello has served as an ACSM Vice President of Basic and Allied Science, Chair of the ACSM Pronouncements Committee, and as a member of the ACSM Board of Trustees and Administrative Council.
+Dr. Pescatello is also a Past President of the New England Chapter of the ACSM and serves on their Board of Trustees.

 Keith Bellizzi, PhD, MPH